crsandoval/PEP-2020/week_1/README.md

 #### Windows specific notes

-There will be an installer `.exe` file you need to download / click.
+There will be an installer `.exe` file you need to download / double click.
 Again, accept all the defaults except when asked about “Adjusting your PATH enivronment” (see **NOTE** above).
 To see if you were successful, open a terminal window and type:

 `git --version`